tomgus1/traveller-dashboard/README.md

 5. **Import / Export XLSX**
    - **Export** creates an `.xlsx` with sheets: `Party_Finances`, `Ship_Accounts`, `Ship_Cargo`, plus per-PC sheets.
    - **Import** reads the same sheets back into the app.
+   - **Universal compatibility**: Works with Microsoft Office, Google Sheets, and LibreOffice Calc.
+   - **Data optimization**: Handles null values and data types for maximum compatibility.
-     Keep your LibreOffice workbook closed while importing to avoid locks.
+   - Keep your LibreOffice workbook closed while importing to avoid locks.

 Data also persists in your browser (localStorage).